cgio/bandcamp-engineer-challenges/README.md

 ## Challenge 3

 There was not much assurance Challenge 2 was solved successfully.
-However, the gilamonster user profile page appears to provide plenty of clues that we are viewing another challenge and not an ordinary user page.
+However, the gilamonster user profile page appears to provide plenty of clues that this is another challenge and not an ordinary user page.
 In fact, we can see the following code right at the top of the page: `it("dirty");`.

 Three images are displayed.
-Normally, these would be music samples.
-Instead, we see small text.
+Normally, these images would be album art.
+Instead, we see small text (which makes for unusual album art).
 Obtaining full-size image URLs is straightforward.
 For reference, the images are displayed as follows.

 **Image 1**
 URL: `https://f4.bcbits.com/img/a3232630976_16.jpg`